 CDO helps you optimize your Meraki environment by identifying problems with objects and policies and gives you ways to fix them.
 This applies to policies that are associated to both devices and templates.
 Use CDO to:

-- Monitor and manage Meraki devices or templates alongside your FTD and ASA devices in an all-encompassing environment.
+- Monitor and manage Meraki policies or templates alongside your FTD and ASA devices in an all-encompassing environment.

-- Use an Meraki template to manage multiple networks.
+- Use a Meraki template to manage multiple networks.

 - Customize access rules with objects that are compatible across other supported platforms, such as FTD and ASA devices.

 Prior to onboarding a device to CDO, you must create an account with the Meraki dashboard and onboard your device or template to the dashboard.
 If your organization does not have an account in the Meraki dashboard, you will be unable to generate an API token and your device will not communicate to CDO.

 At this time, CDO supports layer 3 firewall rules only.
 Layer 3 rules enforce policy at the network layer of the OSI model.
 See Using Layer 3 Firewall Rules for more information.